XelfXendr/xelfxendr.github.io/_pages/about.md

 profile:
   align: right
-  image: 1581540072536.jpeg
+  image: prof_transp.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular

 news: false  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts